Die Elenden sollen essen, BWV 75

-Johann Sebastian Bach composed the church cantata Die Elenden sollen essen (The miserable shall eat), BWV 75, in Leipzig for the first Sunday after Trinity and first performed it on 30 May 1723.
-The complex work in two parts of seven movements each marks the beginning of his first annual cycle of cantatas.
+Johann Sebastian Bach composed the church cantata Die Elenden sollen essen (The miserable shall eat), BWV 75, for the first Sunday after Trinity.
+He led its first performance in Leipzig on 30 May 1723, his first Sunday in the position of Thomaskantor.
+The complex work is in two parts, each consisting of seven movements, and marks the beginning of his first annual cycle of cantatas.

 Bach composed the cantata at a decisive turning point in his career.
-After various positions in churches and courts, he assumed his post of Thomaskantor in Leipzig on the first Sunday after Trinity, performing this cantata.
-He began the ambitious project of composing a new cantata for every occasion of the liturgical year.
+After various positions in churches and courts, he assumed the post of Thomaskantor in Leipzig on the first Sunday after Trinity, performing this cantata.
+In taking this job he in fact became responsible for the church music in four churches of Leipzig, and he began the ambitious project of composing a new cantata for every occasion of the liturgical year.